Case Studies

 A news director feels that he is about to be fired by his general manager who listens to an

-anchorperson who goes directly to the GM, to another department head that puts everything
+anchorperson who goes directly to the GM, to another department head who puts everything

 the GM, who is under financial pressure from the owners, is trying to make him a scapegoat.